review, rehash, rethink and then onward

-The fungal kingdom is huge: six million species are estimated to exist on Earth, of which only a small proportion is known.
-Most are saprophytes and feed on dead plants and animals, and only a few dozen are exploited in biotechnology as cell factories.
+The fungal kingdom is huge.
+There are estimates of a million species existing on Earth, of which we know of only a small proportion.
+Most are saprophytes and feed on dead plants and animals.
+Exploitations in biotechnology as cell factories have resulted with only a few dozen.
 Leveraging their metabolic capacities and flexibilities will be key to achieving the circular economy…

 CONCLUSION AND FUTURE WORK

-For the myceliated panels production, the optimal combination was made of red oak saw dust with soy hull and gypsum, which was pasteurized and grown in tents allowing air exchange.
-This combination was the last one tested in this process and could be used for further research.
+For the myceliated panels production, we made the optimal combination of red oak saw dust with soy hull and gypsum, pasteurized and grown in tents allowing air exchange.
+This combination was the last one tested in this process and considered for further research.
 The fungus fully covered the panels’ surface after 3 weeks, but the inside was lacking growth.
 Once the panel’s surface was fell, structural integrity was reduced.
 Unbaked compressed panels were best at maintaining their original morphology in the outdoor setting.
-Keeping the fungus alive allowed it to continue its growth after being implemented on the prototype, which seemed to improve structural capacity of the panels.
+Keeping the fungus alive allowed it to continue its growth on the prototype, which seemed to improve structural capacity of the panels.
 Yet, for indoor usage, the alive fungus might damage the building and create allergy problems.
-Therefore, in most building applications, myceliated panels should be baked.
+Therefore, in most building applications, it is important to bake the myceliated panels.

-While implementing growth in future architecture can be carried out, the processes need to be developed further.
+While implementing growth in future architecture, the processes need further development.
 Manufacturing myceliated panels for buildings are an example of using biological organisms for the material production stage of a building life cycle.
 Even if this material is biodegradable, today’s manufacturing process still requires the use of unsustainable materials.
-The longevity of a myceliated panel in an outdoor environment is far from the expected lifespan of a building, but its deterioration could potentially be used as the growing media of a green wall system.
-Further research will be conducted on growing other fungus species on diverse substrate sizes and densities, and the growth of plants on the myceliated panels.
+The longevity of a myceliated panel in an outdoor environment is far from the expected lifespan of a building, but its deterioration could potentially be part of the growing media of a green wall system.
+We will conduct further research growing other fungus species on diverse substrate sizes and densities, and the growth of plants on the myceliated panels.